ABUSIVE HUSBAND: Signs & How to Deal with Emotional, Mental & Verbal Abuse

 2. They use words to humiliate you.

-Critical, sarcastic, or mocking words that are meant to put you down are examples.
-These could be remarks about how you dress, talk, or your intelligence.
-In general, shaming is defined as any comment that makes you feel inferior or ashamed of who you are.
+These could be remarks about your dress, talk, or intelligence.
+Shaming is defined as any comment that makes you feel inferior or ashamed of who you are.

 3. They crack jokes about you.

-People who are verbally abusive will usually make you the brunt of their jokes.
-This can be done in person or in private.
 But if you don’t find it amusing, it’s not harmless entertainment.
 Furthermore, verbally abusive people typically choose jokes that target an area where they feel vulnerable or weak.

 4. They publicly humiliate you.